saptak/envddext/PRESS_RELEASE.md

 ### The Transformation is Immediate and Dramatic

-The impact on development teams has been remarkable.
-Take the experience of DevOps Engineer Mike Rodriguez, who recently told us, "I used to spend entire afternoons debugging YAML indentation issues and fighting with kubectl commands.
-Last week, I set up our entire local gateway configuration during a coffee break."
+The impact on development teams has been remarkable, with v0.12.2's Port Forward Manager representing a quantum leap in usability.
+DevOps Engineer Mike Rodriguez shares, "The service discovery feature has completely eliminated our biggest pain point.
+I used to maintain a wiki page of service names and ports that constantly went out of date.
+Now everything is discovered automatically, and our team can test any gateway configuration without asking me for service details."

 This experience mirrors what teams across the industry are discovering.
-At TechStart, a growing startup, CTO Lisa Park explains, "We were avoiding API gateways entirely because the setup complexity was eating into our sprint capacity.
-Now our frontend developers are creating sophisticated routing rules and implementing canary deployments on their own."
+At TechStart, a growing startup, CTO Lisa Park explains, "The Port Forward Manager's namespace switching capability transformed our workflow.
+We deploy to different namespaces for feature branches, and previously each developer needed to memorize different service configurations.
+Now they just switch the namespace dropdown and all available services are discovered instantly - no more 'service not found' errors blocking development."

+Platform Engineer Jennifer Wu at GlobalCorp adds, "What amazes me most is how the intelligent service selector eliminated all our hardcoded configurations.
+Our onboarding documentation went from 3 pages of 'try these service names' to 'click the dropdown and select your service.'
+New team members are productive from day one instead of struggling with manual setup for their first week."

 The new Traffic Splitting and performance testing capabilities have proven particularly transformative.
 "We used to require our DevOps team to manually configure weighted routing for every feature rollout," shares Senior Developer Alex Thompson.
 "Now anyone on the team can set up a canary deployment with the wizard and validate it with realistic load testing.
 We went from quarterly rollout experiments to testing new features weekly with confidence in their performance."